 It was in Los Angeles that Dr. Vegher became a Board Certified Specialist in Neurologic Physical Therapy.
 Dr. Vegher switched jobs to become a supervisor in Kaiser Permanente West Los Angeles' physical therapy department.
 Here, he developed a post-stroke exercise class, a balance/fall prevention exercise class and participated in the developement of a Southern California-wide vestibular rehabilitation protocol.
 Dr. Vegher started his education toward achieving his Doctor of Physical Therapy Degree from Pacific University in 2003.
 He continued his clinical education by participating in the Movement Science Fellowship through Kaiser Permanente which included training in the concepts of Movement System Impairment by Shirley Sahrmann, PhD and Neuromuscular Imbalance by Vladimir Janda, MD, DSc and the Prague School of Rehabilitation.

-Dr. Vegher moved to Santa Cruz in 2004 with his wife and children where he opened Precision Physical Therapy & Fitness to establish a new standard in Physical Therapy care.
+Dr. Vegher moved to Santa Cruz in 2004 with his family where he opened Precision Physical Therapy & Fitness to establish a new standard in Physical Therapy care.
 He received a Doctor of Physical Therapy (DPT) degree in 2007 after completing his capstone project of developing a clinical reasoning tool to assist novice physical therapists when working with patients with neurologic conditions.
-Dr. Vegher continues his education and training through Washington University in St. Louis and the Prague School of Rehabilitation.
+He became one of only 65 certified DNS practitioners in the country in 2013 and continues his education and training through the Prague School of Rehabilitation and the Postural Restoration Institute.

 Dr. Christensen spent much of his high school time in a physical therapy clinic working as an aide for family friends and rehabilitating from athletic endeavors.
 Basketball and baseball allowed him to continue his education at University of California, San Diego (UCSD) where he finished with Bachelor of science degree in biology.
 After a short time playing basketball in New Zealand, Dr. Christensen returned to UCSD as head assistant coach for the men's basketball program and strength and conditioning coach for the intercollegiate athletics program in 1997 and 1998.